bree-byte/python-capstone-project/README.md

 - [Contact](#contact)

 ## Description
 Safari Beats connects artists and fans by providing a platform to create, manage, and discover music events with a Kenyan cultural twist.
-The app includes a backend to store event data and a frontend, built with Lovable, for an engaging user experience.
+The app includes a Flask backend integrated with Supabase for robust event data storage and a frontend, built with Meku.dev, for an engaging user experience.
+Dates are now handled correctly with ISO format support.

 ## Features
-- **Host Events**: Add events with details like title, host, tribe, location, date, and ticket link.
+- **Host Events**: Add events with details like title, host, tribe, event venue, start date, end date, and ticket link.
-- **Browse Events**: View all events with filters by title, tribe, host name, location, or date.
+- **Browse Events**: View all events with advanced filters by title, host, event venue, or date range.
 - **Homepage**: A welcoming page with featured events and navigation options.
 - **Contact Page**: Share feedback or get in touch with the team.
 - **Responsive Design**: Accessible on desktop and mobile devices.
 - **Vibrant Theme**: Colorful Kenyan heritage design with a live concert background and a cultural icon.

 ## Tech Stack
-- **Backend**: Flask, Flask-CORS, jsonify (Python 3.x)
+- **Backend**: Flask, Flask-CORS, Supabase (Python 3.x)
 - **Frontend**: React with Tailwind CSS, built using Meku.dev for web app development
-- **Database**: JSON file for event storage
+- **Database**: Supabase for event storage
 - **Hosting**: Render for backend
 - **Development**: Git and GitHub